tichmangono/tichmangono.github.io/_posts/2017-10-12-machine-learning-capstone-project.md

 #### *Predicting Global Supply Chain Outcomes for Essential HIV Medicines using Machine Learning Techniques.*

+This is an overview of my final original capstore project for Udacity Machine Learning Engineer Nanodegree program.
+It was my first end-to-end machine learning project.
+You can find the full project report, data, code and notebooks on <a href="https://github.com/tichmangono/capstone_project">this github repo</a>

 **Key Question:** Can we use procurement transaction data to predict whether a delivery is delayed and estimating the length of the delay
 Main Data Source: From The Website: https://data.pepfar.net/additionalData.
 Procurement transaction data from the Supply Chain Management System (SCMS), administered by the United States Agency for International Development (USAID), provides information on health commodities, prices, and delivery destinations.